Hyacinth-Chidi/slimshot-admin/docs/implementation-plan.md

 **Spec:** `docs/design-spec.md` - in this repo, beside this plan.

+**API reference:** `docs/api-reference.md` - real request/response shapes captured from the running server, plus the dev credentials and how to start it. **Where it disagrees with this plan, it wins**: it corrected four things this plan got wrong before the API could be exercised.
+Read it before Task 3.

 **Repo:** this one, `slimshot-admin`.
 The spec's prose calls it `slimshot-dashboard`; that name is stale, ignore it.

 **Working directory:** the git worktree at `.worktrees/dashboard`, branch `feat/dashboard`.
 Run everything from there.